Parking-Lab/parking/README.md

 # Installation
 This information is also available in the Instructions doc.
 These instructions are for people with macs.
 If you have windows, this won't work, and you should find someone with a mac.
-If you have linux, this might work, or might not, but you can figure it out yourself.
+If you have linux, this might work, or might not, but you can figure it out yourself like you do for everything else.

-If you've used python before, or messed with your terminal, you might have changed something that breaks this.
-It was created to be mostly robust, but it was also created late at night, so beware.
-There are instructions at the bottom for setting up terminal so it will work if you have worked with python or terminal before.
+> **Note**
+> If you've messed with your `~/.bash_profile` or `~/.zshrc`, make sure everyone has read and write access: `sudo chmod 666 [file]`.
+This technically gives execute access too, but I don't remember the numbers for only r/w, it's not a security problem, and is confirmed to work.

 ## 1. Download the code:
 1. Open the Terminal application by searching for Terminal in Spotlight Search.